PaganSeaWitch/Bonnie-Dialogue-Manager-Godot-Plugin/USAGE.md

     var id_suffixes : Array                 # The id_suffixes of the Options
     var content : Array[OptionNode] = []    # The option set that the options holds
     var name : String = ""                  # the name of the options
+    var bb_code_before_line : String        # The bb code just before the line, returned with its brackets (NOT FUNCTIONAL)

     class_name OptionNode